-23. Information & Declarations to be Furnished Under the Charitable Fundraising Act 1991 a) Statement of Fundraising Income and Expenditure
+23. Information and Declarations to be Furnished Under the Charitable Fundraising Act 1991

 Under this Act, KU Children's Services holds a single authority to fundraise for KU centres.
 The authority does not extend to services which KU manages on behalf of another organisation.
 Preparation of the following information reflects the level of disclosure existing in management systems in use by the organisation.